nichv/ChatWatch/README.md

 dumb hypixel mod
-vibe coded with chatgpt mostly
+vibe coded with chatgpt mostly.
-1.8.9
+1.8.9.
 **Use at your own risk**

 **How to use:**
 Be level with [+3,-3] blocks.
-Press P and chat opens type or go afk.
+Press P and chat opens, type or go afk.

 **Features:**
 - Automatically reopen chat after typing